Guide for community workers and groups

 It is unlikely that a street party would require a license or Temporary Event Notice as any 'performance' would normally be 'incidental' and music 'background' for the day.
 Also, nothing is usually being sold.

 Sounds all too easy?
 It is not difficult, but there is a knack to it.
-Streets Alive provides training and consultancy to local authority or agency staff and community groups on how to support residents.
+We provide training and consultancy to local authority or agency staff and community groups on how to support residents.
 This can be combined with other staff and residents.
 The training is based on years of experience of supporting residents, training staff and community workers in this activity.

 Important note: This advice is to help in planning an event, but it is not intended to constitute a complete list of organisational arrangements, responsibilities or liabilities for the planning of a street party or event.
 Streets Alive Ltd. recommends that professional advice is sought if organisers are in any doubt.